RayKitajima/Rutile/docs/env.md

 You can use *brew* for most of installation.
 But here is a guide for scratch.

-And it is highly recomended to test in VMware sandobx.
+And it is highly recomended to test in a VMware sandobx.
 [Fusion supports Mavericks as a guest OS](http://kb.vmware.com/kb/2056603).
-And all of the following installation can be done via ssh.

 ## Node.js/npm